ericoc/gaw.sh/README.md

 ---------------------------------------

-## Public URL statistics
+## Public URL Statistics

-There is also a publicly usable function by which to show the number of visits to a short URL using "go.php".
+There is also a publicly usable function by which to view the number of visits to a short URL.
-The number of visits to a specific alias can be shown by appending the alias with "/i/", such as http://gaw.sh/i/whatever
+The number of visits to a specific alias can be seen by prepending the alias with "/i/", such as http://gaw.sh/i/whatever

 ## Administering URLs